slamice/wri/Other stories/Pinkys-swear.md

-Pinky's swear
+Pinky's Swear

 The stiff-necked colonel was caught up with the facts.
 Arriving in a dark black tweed suit, his rank pinned on it, gun in his pocket, head shaven, he scanned the crowded lawn across the cemetery devoid of expression.
 Standing like a lighthouse in a sea of his old hometown's folk, too many recognizable marked memories.

 The mourners stood in groups.
 Some surrounded his mother's casket, some a flower patch or a bench.
 All moved together except the colonel.
 He'd encountered them all at some point.
 They remembered the colonel as squat, plump, round and poignant.
 They knew him as Pinky too, because that's what his mother called him since the day he was born.
 So he had to deal with his name on top of dealing with all the other people dealing with him.
 He always thought of his mother as a jovial mess and a ridiculous person.
-His father, on the other hand, treated him as a neccessary ration.
+His father, on the other hand, treated him as a necessary ration.

 "This is where her past lived," he said dramatically to himself.
 "It's just unfortunate it happened for so long."
 He cast stern quick glances at people.
 Half of them wore dull comforting smiles, others he saw as completely mortified.
 That's when he knew these were amateurs.